bitnami/bitnami-docker-grafana/README.md

 $ docker run -p 3000:3000 --name grafana bitnami/grafana:latest
 ```

+Head to http://localhost:3000/ and log in with the default username **admin** and the password **admin**.
+You will be asked to set a new password, afterwards.

 ## Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.